joez2450/apcsa-freedom-project/tool/learning-log.md

 NOTE: In Swift, conditionals do not use parenthesis to compare the conditions.
 It only uses curly brackets for the code itself, once the condition is satisfied.

+NOTE #2: To make sure the code runs smoothly, you have to save the file using (cmd + s) to keep everything up to date.
+Then run the code.

 For next week: Create a simple project using all of the types I have learned and conditionals
 <!--
 * Links you used today (websites, videos, etc)